 The Brazeal Honors College Endowed Diversity Scholarship Fund was created in 2004 by Jim and Cathy Brazeal in order to attract and retain the best young scholars to the MU campus and Honors College.
-The Fund is a key element in allowing the College to address the issues of affordability, access, and diversity by helping us to enhance recruitment and retention of academically talented undergraduate students from ethnic groups that are typically under-represented in higher education, particularly African-American students.
+This funding is one aspect of addressing the issues of affordability, access, and diversity in recruitment and retention of academically talented undergraduate students from ethnic groups that are typically underrepresented in higher education, particularly African-American students.

 Recipients of the Brazeal Scholarship receive:

-- At least $15,000 a year, renewable for a total of four years
+- At least $15,000 per year, renewable for a total of four years

 - Waiver of out-of-state tuition (if necessary)

 - An additional $6,000 to cover the costs associated with an MU Study Abroad Program